-94 Occasionally, there is a history of recent trauma which is present in our case.
-Acute trauma doesn't 95 contribute to cause the appearance of the cyst but can actually lead to diagnosis of asymptomatic 96 cysts [4].
-97 It's important to notice that repeated overuse of the hand can be found as one of the predisposing98 factors; which explains the theory of ischemic bone necrosis due to micro-traumatisms.
+Occasionally, there is a history of recent trauma which is present in our case.
+Acute trauma doesn't contribute to cause the appearance of the cyst but can actually lead to diagnosis of asymptomatic cysts [4].

-99 Physical examination is usually non-conclusive, as in our case.
-Plain radiographs reveal a well-100 defined osteolytic lesion with a surrounding sclerotic margin.
-The cyst is usually non-expansile and 101 unilocular as in our case but can be multilocular.

-102 CT-scan and Magnetic Resonance Imaging (MRI) are useful to analyze the extent of the lesion and its 103 communication with the joint.
-These imaging tools can help in diagnosing the hidden fractures and 104 furthermore in the assessment of the fracture risk.
-They are also important in planning the treatment 105 and the surgical approach [7].

-106 The diagnostic radiologic features of the intraosseous ganglion cyst are the absence of other stigmata 107 of joint disease, solitary cyst, large size, myxoid tissue and a sclerotic margin [4].

-IGC are usually asymptomatic, asymptomatic lesions require repeated and periodic clinical and radiographic evaluation.
-If any significant increase in the size or any cortical erosion of the cyst appear, surgical treatment is required before the pathological fracture occur.

-In symptomatic lesions, a conservative treatment using analgesics could be useful, surgery is indicated if the patient suffers from invalidating pain resistant to conservative treatment.
-Surgery is also indicated when the cyst is associated with a high risk of fracture to prevent irreversible damage to the wrist, such as the size of the intramedullary cavity and the size of the cortical defect [7].

-115 Current surgical treatment consists in intralesional curettage of the IGC associated with autologous 116 bone grafting in order to prevent any recurrence and the risk of collapsing fracture of the scaphoid 117 [3,8].

-118 The bone graft is usually harvested from the iliac crest.
-Fealy [8] preconized bone grafting from radial 119 styloid bone after a radial styloidectomy for the treatment of IGC of the scaphoid.

-A vascularized bone graft from the volar carpal artery is an alternative surgical technique.
-This surgical option reveals to be particularly well-adapted and a reliable treatment simultaneously of bone cysts and an associated fracture [5].
-In our case, even though there was no fracture associated, an anterior approach was preferred and a zaidemberg's vascularized radial bone grafting was performed with an excellent result at 3 months follow-up.

-In order to prevent donor site complications and to limit the period of immobilization, Chen [9] used a new method consisting in intralesional curettage with autogenous bone marrow graft which contains osteoprogenitor cells associated with autogenous fibrin clot graft including large amount of the aggregated platelets.

-Compared to open techniques, arthroscopic procedure, as developed by Bain [10], demonstrated better results with low complication rates, less surgical dissection, less postoperative pain, a shorter recovery time and earlier return to work.
+- 108 It's important to notice that repeated overuse of the hand can be found as one of the predisposing - factors, which explains the theory of ischemic bone necrosis due to micro-traumatisms. - 110 Physical examination is usually non-conclusive, as in our case.
+Plain radiographs reveal a well- - 111 defined osteolytic lesion with a surrounding sclerotic margin.
+The cyst is usually non-expansile and - unilocular as in our case but can be multilocular. - 113 CT-scan and Magnetic Resonance Imaging (MRI) are useful to analyze the extent of the lesion and its - 114 communication with the joint.
+These imaging tools can help in diagnosing the hidden fractures and - 115 furthermore in the assessment of the fracture risk.
+They are also important in planning the treatment - and the surgical approach [7]. - 117 The diagnostic radiologic features of the intraosseous ganglion cyst are the absence of other stigmata - of joint disease, solitary cyst, large size, myxoid tissue and a sclerotic margin [4]. - 119 IGC are usually asymptomatic, asymptomatic lesions require repeated and periodic clinical and - 120 radiographic evaluation.
+If any significant increase in the size or any cortical erosion of the cyst - appear, surgical treatment is required before the pathological fracture occur. - 122 In symptomatic lesions, a conservative treatment using analgesics could be useful, surgery is - 123 indicated if the patient suffers from invalidating pain resistant to conservative treatment.
+Surgery is - 124 also indicated when the cyst is associated with a high risk of fracture to prevent irreversible damage to - the wrist, such as the size of the intramedullary cavity and the size of the cortical defect [7]. - 126 Current surgical treatment consists in intralesional curettage of the IGC associated with autologous - bone grafting in order to prevent any recurrence and the risk of collapsing fracture of the scaphoid - 128 [3,8]. - 129 The bone graft is usually harvested from the iliac crest.
+Fealy [8] preconized bone grafting from radial - 130 styloid bone after a radial styloidectomy for the treatment of IGC of the scaphoid. - 131 A vascularized bone graft from the volar carpal artery is an alternative surgical technique.
+This - 132 surgical option reveals to be particularly well-adapted and a reliable treatment simultaneously of bone - cysts and an associated fracture [5].
+Vascularized bone graft has significantly higher blood flow and - 134 provides better healing rates then non-vascularized bone [6, 9].
+In our case, even though there was - no fracture associated, an anterior approach was preferred and a zaidemberg's vascularized radial - bone grafting was performed with an excellent result at 3 months follow-up. - 137 In order to prevent donor site complications and to limit the period of immobilization, Chen [10] used a - 138 new method consisting in intralesional curettage with autogenous bone marrow graft which contains - 139 osteoprogenitor cells associated with autogenous fibrin clot graft including large amount of the - 140 aggregated platelets. - 141 Compared to open techniques, arthroscopic procedure, as developed by Bain [11], demonstrated - 142 better results with low complication rates, less surgical dissection, less postoperative pain, a shorter - 143 recovery time and earlier return to work.
 It's a minimal invasive technique but it needs expertise.

 Recurrence of cyst was rarely reported after bone graft.
-The most frequent complication of IGC of the scaphoid is the fracture.
-Sbai reported a case of a pathological fracture of the scaphoid revealing an intraosseous ganglion cyst [5].
+The most frequent complication of IGC of the

+- scaphoid is the fracture.
+Sbai reported a case of a pathological fracture of the scaphoid revealing an - intraosseous ganglion cyst [5].

-137 4.
+149 4.
 CONCLUSION